About Our Residences

 - Bittner Residence Hall — A co-ed, first-year and transfer hall located in the South Complex alongside Mountain View and Sollenberger on the southside of campus.

 - Naugle Residence Hall — A co-ed, a first-year hall located on the northside of campus.
-The ground floor will house female (A side) and male (B side) transfer students.

 - Witmer Residence Hall — A co-ed, all first-year hall located on the southside of campus.

 For the 2014–2015 academic year, five residence halls are dedicated to our upperclass students.
 They are Hess, Miller, Mountain View, Grantham, and Sollenberger.

 Upperclass Student Halls:

 - Hess Residence Hall — A co-ed, upperclass hall located in the North Complex alongside Grantham and Miller on the northside of campus.

 - Grantham Residence Hall — An co-ed, upperclass hall located in the North Complex alongside Miller and Hess on the southside of campus.

 - Miller Residence Hall — A co-ed, upperclass hall located in the North Complex alongside Hess and Grantham on the northside of campus.

 - Mountain View Residence Hall — A co-ed, upperclass hall located in the South Complex alongside Bittner and Sollenberger on the southside of campus.